-Sue is shocked when she finds out there are more than one Terileptil.
+Sue is shocked when she discovers there’s more than one Terileptil on planet Earth.

-Sue: The one of the left is very happy about something.
-Look at that insane grin of his!
+Sue: The one on the left is definitely pleased about something.
+Look at his insane grin!

-Adric is supposed to be keeping his eye out for trouble, but when some villagers begin to advance on the TARDIS, he decides to slip under the console for a bit.
+Adric is supposed to be keeping his eye out for trouble, but when some villagers advance on the TARDIS, he decides to slip under the console for a bit.